LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 |  |  | >>= <<= &= ^= \|= | | |
 | | | ?: | conditional operator | |
 | 16 | Sequencing | , | comma separator | Left-to-right |

+Evaluation Order
+Evaluation order determines the execution sequence of operators in an expression.
+A common misconception is that precedence and evaluation order are equivalent: they are not.
+Precedence is a compile time concept that drives how operators bind to operands.
+Evaluation order is a runtime concept that drives the scheduling of operator execution.
+In general, C++ has no clearly specified execution order for operands.
+Although operators bind to operands in the well-defined way explained in the preceding sections, those operands evaluate in an undefined order.
+The compiler can order operand evaluation however it likes.
+You might be tempted to think that the parentheses in the following expression drive evaluation order for the functions stop, drop, and roll, or that some left-to-right associativity has some runtime effect:
+(stop() + drop()) + roll()
+They do not.
+The roll function might execute before, after, or between evaluations of stop and drop.
+If you require operations to execute in a specific order, simply place them into separate statements in the desired sequence, as shown here: auto result = stop();
+result = result + drop();
+result = result + roll();
+If you aren’t careful, you can even get undefined behavior.
+Consider the following expression: b = ++a + a;
+Because the ordering of the expressions ++a and a is not specified, and because the value of ++a + a depends on which expression evaluates first, the value of b cannot be well defined.
+In some special situations, execution order is specified by the language.
+The most commonly encountered scenarios are as follows:
+•	 The built-in logical AND operator a && b and built-in logical OR operator a || b guarantee that a executes before b.
+•	 The ternary operator a ? b : c guarantees that a executes before b and c.
+•	 The comma operator a, b guarantees that a executes before b.
+•	 The constructor arguments in a new expression evaluate before the call to the allocator function.
+You might be wondering why C++ doesn’t enforce execution order, say from left to right, to avoid confusion.
+The answer is simply that by not arbitrarily constraining execution order, the language is allowing compiler writers to find clever optimization opportunities.